 Another dated feature of this hutch was this area for hanging silverware…

 I tried my best to whack this shelf out so I could just replace it, but it wasn’t budging.
 I had to come up with another solution, so instead I decided to add a piece of molding across the top lip to camouflage it:

 Now the slits look a bit like deep dental molding instead, and that works for me.

 This piece in it’s white makeover has so much charm now.
 The original paneling on the back even looks great in white.
-I used Behr’s Pure White, straight off the shelf, in flat with my DIY chalk paint recipe.
+I used Behr’s Ultra Pure White, straight off the shelf, in flat with my DIY chalk paint recipe.
 After sanding, everything was waxed with Annie Sloan’s Clear Soft Wax.

 See my How to Paint Furniture with Chalk Paint tutorial HERE for more details on painting with chalk paint.